SakinaMuzzammil/ai_csv_graph_visualization_and_chat_with_csv/README.md

-# AI-Powered CSV-to-Graph Visualization and Chat Platform
+# AI-Powered CSV-to-Graph Visualization Platform

 A customized data visualization application that allows users to upload CSV files, explore datasets, and generate interactive charts.
 Based on an open-source project with additional customization.